lpolish/luispulidocom-new-blog/src/content/posts/iot-without-the-cloud.md

 Network optimization is crucial for maintaining reliable communication while minimizing resource usage.

 - **Efficient Routing Algorithms**: Implement routing algorithms that minimize network overhead.
-Consider using protocols like RPL (Routing Protocol for Low-Power and Lossy Networks) [17] that are designed for resource-constrained devices.
+Consider using protocols like RPL (Routing Protocol for Low-Power and Lossy Networks) [[17]](https://tools.ietf.org/html/rfc6550) that are designed for resource-constrained devices.

-- **Data Compression**: Use appropriate compression algorithms for different types of data [18].
+- **Data Compression**: Use appropriate compression algorithms for different types of data [[18]](https://standards.ieee.org/standard/802_15_4-2020.html).
 For example, use lossless compression for critical data and lossy compression for sensor readings where some precision can be sacrificed.

-- **Caching Strategies**: Implement intelligent caching to reduce network traffic and improve response times [19].
+- **Caching Strategies**: Implement intelligent caching to reduce network traffic and improve response times.
 Cache frequently accessed data and implement cache invalidation strategies that work well in your specific use case.

 These optimizations work together to create a system that can operate efficiently within the constraints of edge devices while maintaining security and reliability.
 The key is to find the right balance between performance, security, and resource usage for your specific use case.